 How to Cast a Spinning Reel Effectively

 Buying a spinning reel is easy but casting it requires some experience, expertise and understanding of the tools.
-New fishermen often ask me about how to cast spinning reel easily.
-Here is the way to of doing it right to get the best result.
+New fishermen often ask me how to cast a spinning reel easily.
+Here is how to do it right to get the best result.

-Before you start, understand how to hold it to cast.
+Before you start, understand how to hold the spinning rod.

-It is quite simple, just put 2 fingers above the stem of the reel and have two below the stem.
-This lets your pointer finger have the freedom to clasp the line while giving you safety and a secure grip.
-Let about a foot of fishing line droop from the tip of the bar.
-Your forefinger must be readily accessible to trap the line against the fishing rod.
+It is quite simple, just put 2 fingers above the stem of the reel and have two below the stem – this is called the reel seat.
+This gives your pointer finger the freedom to clasp the line while giving you safety and a secure grip.
+Let about a foot of fishing line droop from the rod tip.
+Your forefinger must be readily accessible to trap the line against the spinning rod.

 Use your other hand to lift the bail arm.
-Be alert not to open the bail arm before you have protected the line against the hold.
+Be careful not to open the bail arm before you have prevented the line from being released.
 Have the line held between your finger and the grip.
-If you do not do so, you would not be able to cast no matter what.
+If you do not do so, the lure will fall to the ground.
 This offers the leverage you require to swing back and make an active cast.

-Let’s see the entire process step by step to learn how to cast spinning reel.
+Let’s see the entire process step by step to learn how to cast a spinning reel.

 Pull out the reel in the line up to you got 6-12 inch of line.
 Hence, turn its handle slowly to place it underneath the index finger.